 The head cushion is memory foam.
 The chair supports tilt and recline functions, and the materials used include PU leather and lots of memory foam inside the chair.
 Overall, a surprisingly high-quality product from Razer.
 The Iskur looks like more than just a basic gaming chair with a brand slapped on it that sells for a ridiculously high price.
 Another plus is that the Iskur version of the chair is also available in fabric instead of PU leather.
 We always like to see this as an option.

-Last but not least, we have four models from two established office chair makers – the Gesture and Leap from Steelcase, along with the Aeron and Embody from Herman Miller.
+Last but not least, we have two models from two established office chair makers – the Gesture from Steelcase along with the Aeron from Herman Miller.
 We advise everyone looking for a high-end gaming chair to consider getting a quality office chair.
 High-quality office chairs are, first and foremost, comfortable.
 The designs have long (eight-hour plus) sitting sessions in mind.
 Don’t forget that the racing seat design used by most gaming chairs isn’t the most comfortable to begin with.

 High-end office chairs are, on average, much more comfortable than gaming chairs.
 They also, in most cases, offer noticeably higher build quality.
 Do note that some models, like the Aeron, are chairs designed for work.
 They don’t allow much wiggle room while sitting and are made to improve your posture.
 This means they don’t offer as much freedom as gaming chairs, such as the vast recline ability or the ultra-wide seating area.